miiieagle/alx-system_engineering-devops/0x00-shell_basics/README.md

-the 100-clean_emacs script delete all the files in current directory that end with ~ the 102-tree script shows /welcome/to/school directory the 103-comas script shows all files in current directory that start with ,
+the 100-clean_emacs script delete all the files in current directory that end with ~ the 102-tree script shows /welcome/to/school directory the 103-comas script shows all files in current directory that start with , the school.mgc display a magic file that can be used with command file to delete school data files